 A hard-nosed, versatile forward who evolved from a prized draft prospect into a Stanley Cup-winning cornerstone for the St. Louis Blues.

-Brayden Schenn carried the weight of expectation from the moment he was drafted fifth overall, seen as a complete center with a scorer's touch and a physical edge.
-His early career was a journey of finding his definitive role, with stops in Los Angeles and Philadelphia where he showed flashes of brilliance.
-It was a trade to St. Louis that provided the perfect ecosystem for his talents.
-Under coach Craig Berube, Schenn embraced a punishing, two-way game, becoming the emotional and physical heartbeat of the Blues' middle six.
-His contribution to the 2019 Stanley Cup run was immense, not just on the score sheet but in the trenches, where his willingness to engage in every battle helped define the team's identity.
-He later served as an alternate captain, cementing his legacy as a foundational player.
+Brayden Schenn won the Stanley Cup with the St. Louis Blues in 2019, serving as the emotional and physical heartbeat of their middle six.
+Drafted fifth overall, he carried expectations as a complete center with a scorer's touch and a physical edge.
+Early stops in Los Angeles and Philadelphia showed flashes of brilliance.
+A trade to St. Louis provided the perfect ecosystem.
+Under coach Craig Berube, Schenn embraced a punishing, two-way game.
+His contribution extended beyond the score sheet; his willingness to engage in every battle defined the team's identity.
+He later served as an alternate captain, his legacy as a foundational player secure through relentless effort and playoff performance.

 1981–1996